kevinclancy/monotonicity-coeffects/README.txt

 (k₁ ↦ v₁) :: … :: (kₙ ↦ vₙ) :: ⊥σ
 ``

-The unit for monotone partiality is written [e], producing a result containing e's value.
+The unit for monotone exceptionality is written [e], producing a result containing e's value.

 Bindings and Eliminators
 ========================